qixils/mari0_ae/README.md

 This mod was created by:

-- @qixils: Wrote the networking code and several effects
+- [Lexi](https://github.com/qixils): Wrote the networking code and several effects